 You must return your assignments on time, i.e. by the deadline set by the course unit leader.
-The mark awarded will reduce by 10 marks per day for 5 days, after which a mark of zero will be awarded.
+Submissions are due by 23:59 on the submission deadline, for late submissions where prior approval has not been given, or sought, a deduction of 10% per working day, for 5 days will occur.
+After 5 working days, the submission will be deemed not submitted and a mark of 0 given.